DivisionRaiD/Server-Banners/README.md

 	PixelDemon (alexdahlem) for his amazing gdlib tut Avail for the online generator (http://momo5504.square7.de/banner.html) and the new design Icedream for the api
-	Richard Perry for some LGSL images, the call protection and his commenting system^^ xPaw for his minecraft query class
+	Richard Perry for some LGSL images, the call protection, BFBC2 query code and his commenting system^^ xPaw for his minecraft query class
 	The Dark Arts for his help throughout the coding.
 (Especially MC colors.)
 	BlackPulse for hosting all my stuff <3 ( http://blackpulse.us )